DevAdv-CFC20/COVID19-research-assistant/README.md

 1. The user interacts with Watson Assistant.
 2. Watson Assistant Invokes Watson Discovery.
-3. Watson Discovery finds the optimal results regarding the querries and responds to Assistant.
+3. Watson Discovery finds the optimal results regarding the queries and responds to Assistant.
 4. Watson Assistant displays the results to the User.

 ## Long Description